NorskRegnesentral/ParametricAEM/README.md

 <!-- badges: end -->

 The goal of ParametricAEM is to estimate a parametric age-reading error matrix based on data where multiple readers have read the same fish.
+The package contains four such example data sets in inst/extdata, and scripts for analysing each of these in the folder scripts.

 ## Installation